harshv47/Summer-Project-2k18/README.txt

 SWIG will generate a _snowboydetect.so file and a simple (but hard-to-read) python wrapper snowboydetect.py.
 We have provided a higher level python wrapper snowboydecoder.py on top of that.

 Feel free to adapt the Makefile in swig/Python to your own system's setting if you cannot make it

+It is still not ready:

+The creation of different python files are needed for each device or different classes in a single file.

+Major edits left in main-multi-hotkeys.py and main-google-speech-recognition-S2T.py

+Although main-single-hotword.py will run.